-- Define, explain, and describe key terms, concepts, theories, ideologies and models. - Apply and critically analyze ethics related to your profession. - Summarize a human services approach to working with individuals experiencing poverty, unemployment, and other associated challenges. - Identify and discuss how children and families are affected by parenting style, family type, and family violence. - Describe how human services workers work with diverse populations such as seniors, Aboriginal Canadians, immigrants, and individuals with disabilities, - Articulate an understanding of Social Agencies for delivering social welfare resources to people in need through strategic and operational frameworks. - Understand the social welfare system and critically assess its issues, roles, approaches, initiatives and challenges. - Discuss the role of professional and non-professional service providers within the social welfare provision. - Demonstrate professional and personal growth in human services through self-assessment activities. - Summarize the process of how social welfare policies are formalized, implemented, and evaluated. - Understand how Canada's Social Union Framework Agreement forms a foundation for agreed-upon principles and commitments for pan-Canadian social welfare developments.
-Apply these principles to current programs in Alberta. - Be able to articulate how the three main service sectors deliver social welfare programs to Canadians.
+- Define, explain, and describe key terms, concepts, theories, ideologies, and models. - Apply and critically analyze ethics related to your profession. - Summarize a human services approach to working with individuals experiencing poverty, unemployment, and other associated challenges. - Identify and discuss how children and families are affected by parenting style, family type, and family violence. - Describe how social services workers work with diverse populations such as seniors, Indigenous Canadians, immigrants, and individuals with disabilities, - Articulate an understanding of social agencies for delivering social welfare resources to people in need through strategic and operational frameworks. - Understand the social welfare system and critically assess its issues, roles, approaches, initiatives, and challenges. - Discuss the role of professional and non-professional service providers within the social welfare provision. - Demonstrate professional and personal growth in human services through self-assessment activities. - Summarize the process of how social welfare policies are formalized, implemented, and evaluated.